CNC Machining Support for Mechanical Capstone Project Prototypes

 Early-stage projects need ideas, research, mentoring, and design direction.
 Mid-stage projects need manufacturability review and prototype planning.
 Manufacturing-ready projects need clear CAD files, drawings, materials, quantities, and timelines.

-For teams that need functional metal parts or small batch prototype components, a CNC machining supplier can be a practical resource.
+For teams that need functional metal parts or small-batch prototype components, a CNC machining supplier can be a practical resource.
 But it should be contacted at the right time, with the right information.
 This helps the project team get useful feedback and helps the supplier understand whether the part can be made within the project’s schedule and budget.

 Tel/WeChat: